aviralgarg05/Match-Shapes/ReadMe.md

 # Matching shapes
-This python script shows the degree of matching of shapes.
+This python script shows the degree of matching of shapes by analysing using opencv library in a tkinter gui interface.

 ## Setup Instructions
 ### Install python3